 The 2019-20 Ice season can’t get here fast enough.
-To help get you inspired, get your tick list started, and remind you to get your ass into the gym to train with DRY ICE Tools (link to training article and tools purchase), we’ve asked Ben Carlson, co-owner of Furnace Industries, to curate a series of articles outlining just a few of the adventures out there just awaiting the kiss of your sweet blue steel picks.
+To help get you inspired, get your tick list started, and remind you to get your ass into the gym to train with DRY ICE Tools, we’ve asked Ben Carlson, co-owner of Furnace Industries, to curate a series of articles outlining just a few of the adventures out there just awaiting the kiss of your sweet blue steel picks.
 Stay tuned in the coming months for more ice destinations.

 Previous Destinations: New Hampshire

 Ouray (pron: YER-Ray) is a sleepy former mining town located in the San Juan Mountains of southwest Colorado.
 Ouray is also home to the biggest, bestest, and baddest Ice Climbing Festival on planet earth.
 This is largely due to the Ouray Ice Park, a climbing-community-supported mile long gorge with over “200 named ice and mixed climbs, most within a 15-minute walk of the Park entrance.”
 And because climbing companies, including Furnace Industries, recognize that this is a precious non-profit resource worthy of corporate support, the climbing here is FREE.

 While a climber could easily spend days if not weeks just climbing within just the Ice Park, here are four big Color-RAD-o routes to get you salivating for the freedom of the hills: